 Looking for financial support to help offset childcare costs?
 Cornell offers several programs to assist you:

-Pregnancy, Breastfeeding, Infancy
+Pregnancy, Lactation, Infancy

 Cornell provides a multitude of resources for expecting parents: